 “Talking about results, in my presentation to the customers, I separated it into two sections.
 First were the automated insights we got from Useberry and then the survey results.
 The heatmaps were a very powerful tool to showcase insights to the customers.”

-“Our team likes Useberry because you can set up a prototype validation on short notice and share it with end-users.
-The results are instantaneous.
-We also like that we are able to watch the video of the user’s actions in the test.
-It is a great way to better understand them.
-Exporting data and filtering results were two major additions that help us a lot with testing.
-Lastly, the integrations.
-Seamlessly integrating with the prototyping tools we use saves us a lot of time and effort.”
+You can set up a prototype validation on short notice and get instantaneous results.
+We are able to watch a video of the user’s actions which is a great way to better understand them.
+Exporting data and filtering results were two major additions.
+Lastly, seamlessly integrating with the prototyping tools we use saves us a lot of time and effort.